vikram-kv/cs6910_assignment1/README.md

 7. **neural_network.py** - Contains implementation of the neural network with forward(), backward(), train() and test() functions.
 The most important file in the code.
 Initialization techniques implemented are Random initialization, He initialization and Xavier initialization.
 Also has functions for shuffling the train batches across epochs, and for generating and logging confusion matrix plots.
 8. **optimizers.py** - Contains the various optimizers supported by the project.
 These are sgd, momentum, nag, rmsprop, adam and nadam.
 9. **sweep_code.py** - Contains the code for starting a wandb sweep server.
 By default, a sweep server is started and a sweep_id is printed.
 For parallelism, when -sid `sweep_id` is supplied in cmdline, a sweep agent is started that receives, trains and tests a hyperparameter combination.
 Very useful for parallelizing with multiple Colab instances/CPUs.
 10. **train.py** - Contains code for parsing commandline arguments, loading dataset, performing train/validation split and running the model.
 Wandb logging is done optionally.
-[See Usage]
+[See Usage] Additionally, contains a function for performing affine transforms-based dataset augmentation.

 ## Usage